marnifora/alzheimer_classification/readme.md

 Multiprocessing for Bash used in this file is available thanks to script job_pool.sh created by Vince Tse with changes by Geoff Clements (https://github.com/vincetse/shellutils/blob/master/job_pool.sh).

 Selection of SNPs variants from vcf files was carried out using GATK tool (https://software.broadinstitute.org/gatk/).
+It should be in the same directory as the running script (*./gatk-4.0.10.1/*).

 ##### Input:
 - {istart}{chr}{iend}.vcf.gz.tar files containing WGS information for each chromosome